nadwes/design-system/README.md

-# DYN Sports — Design System
+# DYN Media — Design System

 A scaleable, white-label design system built initially for DYN Sports, with architecture to support multiple brands.